 This speaker will clearly have compromised tonality due to the large dips in its response, however, the relationship between the on-axis and off-axis curve is nonetheless still smooth.
 In practice, this would likely lead to a speaker with uneven tonality but a good soundstage.

 For reasons beyond the scope of this piece, the good thing about such as speaker is that you might very well be able to apply EQ to them to fix their tonality.
-A bad frequency response can be fixed with EQ, but bad directivity cannot; it is inherent to the speaker’s design.
+Bad on-axis frequency response can be fixed with EQ, but bad directivity cannot; it is inherent to the speaker’s design.

-It’s worth noting that a speaker can have good directivity in different ways.
-For example, some speaker will opt for ‘wide directivity’ which shows up as measurements that tilt less off-axis.
-Other speakers have ‘narrow’ directivity, which means a quieter, more tilted off-axis response.
+It’s worth noting that a speaker can have ‘good’ directivity in different ways.
+For example, some speakers will opt for ‘wide directivity,’ which shows up on a graph as measurements that tilt less off-axis.
+Other speakers have ‘narrow’ directivity, which means a more tilted off-axis response.

 There aren’t strict definitions for what is narrow and what is wide, so these terms are best used when comparing two speakers.
 Neither is better than the other, and this is just a matter of preference and interaction with your room.